kopecmaciej/fox-reader/README.md

 # Fox Reader

-Fox Reader is a powerful text-to-speech application built in Rust and GTK4 that converts text to speech using all voices from
+Fox Reader is a simple text-to-speech application built in Rust and GTK4 that converts text to speech using all voices from
 [piper voices](https://huggingface.co/rhasspy/piper-voices).